The goal of the Women’s Oncology Program (WON) is:

 - Investigator-initiated clinical research and development of novel clinical research tools

-Professor of Medicine and Physiology Margaret A. Shupnik, PhD leads the Program.
-Dr. Shupnik has expertise in molecular endocrinology and estrogen receptor action.
+Professor of Medicine and Physiology Margaret A. Shupnik, PhD and Susan C. Modesitt, MD lead the Program.
 The Program represents a wide variety of expertise.
 The following areas of support have enabled the success of WON research initiatives, which have become increasingly cancer focused and interactive: funding for faculty recruitment and retention; funding for information exchange forums, such as the CC Seminar Series, WON research meetings, and the Program Retreat; Cancer Center Pilot Project Funds; and support from the UVA Cancer Center Shared Resources.